History of film: United States: The Edison Company and Edwin S. Porter

 John P. Harris opened the first permanent theater devoted exclusively to the presentation of films, the nickelodeon, in 1905 in Pittsburgh, Pennsylvania.
 The idea rapidly took off and by 1908, there were around 8,000 nickelodeon theaters across the country.
 With the arrival of the nickelodeon, audience demand for a larger quantity of story films with a variety of subjects and locations led to a need to hire more creative talent and caused studios to invest in more elaborate stage designs.

 In 1908, Thomas Edison spearheaded the creation of a corporate trust between the major film companies in America known as the Motion Picture Patents Company (MPPC) to limit infringement on his patents.
 Members of the trust controlled every aspect of the filmmaking process from the creation of film stock, the production of films, and the distribution to cinemas through licensing arrangements.
-The trust lead to increased quality filmmaking spurred by internal competition and placed limits on the amount of foreign films to encourage the growth of the American film industry, but it also discouraged the creation of feature films.
+The trust led to increased quality filmmaking spurred by internal competition and placed limits on the number of foreign films to encourage the growth of the American film industry, but it also discouraged the creation of feature films.
 By 1915, the MPPC had lost most of its hold on the film industry as the companies moved towards the wider production of feature films.

+During the 1900s, the leader in the United States was the French group Pathé, which held almost 50% of the global market on its own.